cloudControl/documentation/Platform documentation.md

 #### Quick Installtion Linux/Mac

-We recommned installing cctrl via pip.
+On Linux and Mac OS we recommned installing cctrl via pip. *cctrl* requires [Python 2.6+](http://python.org/download/).

 ~~~
 $ pip install cctrl
 ~~~

-If you don't have pip you can install pip via easy_install (usually part of the python-setuptools package) and then install cctrl.
+If you don't have pip you can install pip via easy_install (on Linux usually part of the python-setuptools package) and then install cctrl.

 ~~~
 $ easy_install pip
 $ pip install cctrl
 ~~~

 The command line client features a detailed online help.
-Just append --help or -h to any command that you need more details on.
+Just append --help or -h to any command.

 ## Apps, Users and Deployments